DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

 ### Open Day Planning

 You can find the next Cambridge open days on their [website](https://www.undergraduate.study.cam.ac.uk/events/cambridge-open-days) -- make sure to book your place!
-There are many talks that take place on these days, so try to find all of the talks that are most relevant to you and incorporate them into your visit.
+There are many talks that take place on the open day, so try to find all of the talks that are most relevant to you and incorporate them into your visit.

 I highly recommend planning out your route in advance.
 It can take a while to walk between colleges and departments which are far away, so try to visit nearby colleges at the same time.